Shopify/polaris/.changeset/slow-timers-enjoy.md

 '@shopify/polaris': major
 ---

-Removed all legacy breakpoint SCSS functions, mixins, and variables.
+Removed all legacy breakpoint Sass functions, mixins, and variables.
 Updated all component styles to use the new Polaris breakpoint aliases.